Episode 2: Building an Ownership Culture

 So that means 15% of my pay is being taken out every paycheck, but I'm not going to see the stock for three to six months.
 I'm going to be out of pocket without money, and that's hard for somebody who's living paycheck to paycheck.
 So we're starting to see companies recognize that and try to find ways to make it easier for folks to be able to participate without being penalized in that manner.
 One of the great ways that you can do that is this idea of a cashless ESPP.
 It's the new buzz out in the industry.
 It's a way for a person to participate and not really be out of pocket for that long.

 The other trend I'm seeing is the idea of fractional shares.
 Now this is going to blow your mind.
-It's crazy.
 So in the old days, several years ago, everything that you did with equity compensation was in whole shares.
 So if I'm going to give you a grant of stock, it's in whole shares.
 If I'm going to do an ESPP, you can only buy a whole share.
 Well, think about, again, we'll go back to that average person.
 Let's say I'm okay with being out of pocket, without money, but what if the share price is like $700 a share?
 Well, I might be able to buy one share if I'm lucky, that doesn't seem very equitable.
 So the idea now is whatever you contribute, you could buy just a fraction of a share.
 So maybe you contribute enough to buy one and a half shares or 0.75 of a share.

 So it's again, that idea that you can be more inclusive of everyone of the company to be able to be that owner of those shares and not be so punitive for the folks who may not be able to have a $700 stock price.
 I can't actually afford that.
 So that's exciting because that's truly a way of opening the door to have more people participate.
 So I'd say those two trends, the cashless ESPP and fractional share purchases, are two of the trends that I've seen, especially in the last two years that have come to light.